cvxpy/cvxpy/doc/source/install/index.rst

 Install with Cbc (Clp, Cgl) support
 -----------------------------------
 CVXPY supports the `Cbc <https://projects.coin-or.org/Cbc>`_ solver (which includes Clp and Cgl) with the help of `cylp <https://github.com/coin-or/CyLP>`_.
-Simply install cylp (you will need the Cbc sources which includes Cgl; available `here <https://projects.coin-or.org/Cbc>`_) such you can import this library in Python.
+Simply install cylp (you will need the Cbc sources which includes `Cgl <https://projects.coin-or.org/Cbc>`_) such you can import this library in Python.
-See the `cylp <http://mpy.github.io/CyLPdoc/>`_ documentation for installation instructions.
+See the `cylp documentation <http://mpy.github.io/CyLPdoc/>`_ for installation instructions.

 .. _Anaconda: https://store.continuum.io/cshop/anaconda/
 .. _website: https://store.continuum.io/cshop/anaconda/